JLokerson/F25-Team01/server/README.md

 - UserID: ID of the User account this driver is tied to, SponsorID: ID of the Sponsor organisation for the new driver
 - Adds a new driver.
 May bug out if adding a driver for a User that already has one.
 Working on that.
 May have been fixed by the time you are reading this, though.
 Probably.

+## GetDriverInfo
+- N/A
+- Retrieves all information about each driver, with duplicate drivers returned in the case of multiple sponsors for a given driver.

+## GetDriverInfoLimited
+- N/A
+- A testing utility only, this stored procedure is the same as the above but with LIMIT 1 appended to the end of the query.